-Although elements such as gold, silver, tin, copper, lead and mercury have been known since earliest times, the first scientific discovery of an element occurred in 1649.
+Although elements such as gold, silver, tin, copper, lead and mercury have been known since earliest times, the first scientific discovery of an element occurred around 1669.
 Hennig Brand, a German alchemist, treated urine to a series of processes that resulted in the production of the element phosphorus.

 Over the next 200 years, a great deal of knowledge about elements and compounds was gained.
 By the middle of the 19th century, about 60 elements had been discovered.